saha23s/sulagna-saha-rasha/collections/_posts/2023-06-26-struggles-and-learning.md

 In the initial weeks, I struggled to clarify my daily and weekly tasks.
 This lack of clarity led to procrastination and demotivation.
 While the project has a clear ultimate goal, breaking it down into actionable daily steps was necessary, considering the flexibility of my focus.

 I realized that it's not just about working on a project; periodic retrospection and planning are equally essential.
 Now, every Friday, I reflect on my progress during the week and plan for the following week.
 I use Fridays to write or read blogs and make decisions.
 Setting aside a day for these activities has noticeably boosted my productivity.
-Besides, reading the proposal and thinking about big pictures also makes me appreciating my efforts.
+Besides, reading the proposal and thinking about big picture also makes me appreciate my efforts.

 In sum, while there's still much to learn and many ways to refine my learning process, writing about these points has given me a greater understanding of my missteps and has motivated me to keep moving forward.